Please send a special gift to help heal heartbroken mothers like Mary from the life-long smell, sickness and shame of obstetric fistula…

 Our heart goes out to Mary – trying so hard to cope with her bodily functions on top of all life’s responsibilities as a wife, mother, employee and children’s church volunteer.
 She’s an incredible person.
 She has tried to lead a positive life, but obstetric fistula has taken a huge toll on her self-worth.

 But now, thanks to people like you, her anguish is about to become joy.
 “I am so thankful to God for the perfect work in healing me.”

 Thank you for being willing to be part of this perfect work, by sharing your prayers and your blessings so generously with heartbroken mothers, like Mary, who have been suffering from the smell, shame and isolation of obstetric fistula.
 Please prayerfully consider sending a generous gift for mothers, like Mary, today.

 For nearly fifteen years, Mary struggled to hide leaking bodily waste caused through traumatic childbirth.
 Your prayers and your gift will help turn a mothers’ anguish into joy.
-This Mother’s Day month please send your generous gift to provide surgery and treatment to restore hope and dignity, and free mothers from the smell, shame and isolation of obstetric fistula.
+Please send your generous gift to provide surgery and treatment to restore hope and dignity, and free mothers from the smell, shame and isolation of obstetric fistula.
 Thank you.